Selsion/DSPMods/DSPOptimizations/README.md

 This mod is most likely not compatible with the [Nebula Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerModApi/), however compatibility will be added in the future.

 ## Planned Optimizations
-- [ ] Low Resolution Shells
-	- [x] Core functionality of reducing a shell's resolution
-	- [x] UI for choosing the resolution
-	- [x] Vanilla CP multithreading
-	- [ ] Compute vanilla CP counts instantly with computational geometry
-	- [ ] Multithreaded shell regeneration
-	- [ ] Integration with SphereEditorTools or upcoming vanilla UI changes
 - [ ] Dyson Node Logic
-	- [ ] Store CP and SP counts for each layer to avoid recomputing them for each tick
+	- [x] Store CP and SP counts for each layer to avoid recomputing them for each tick
-	- [ ] Skip checking nodes that aren't being updated on a tick
+	- [x] Skip checking nodes that aren't being updated on a tick
 	- [ ] Change the relevant compute shader to reference a single rotation variable, rather than a copy for each node
 - [ ] Multithreading
 	- [ ] Reduce multithreading overhead (currently ~0.11ms of overhead per thread)